burnol-math/irwin/ParallelIssue.md

 ```

 One observes during execution heavy disk write activity, as reported by the
-macOS Activity Monitor at about 1Mo/s throughout, starting at more than
+macOS Activity Monitor at about 1Mo/s throughout, starting at more than 2Mo/s.
-2Mo/s.
-But this may be not really relevant as the pure Python reproducer
+But this may be not really relevant as the pure Python reproducer (test file
-(which is commented below) does not trigger any disk activity but does
+[test_pyparallel_sleep.py](test_pyparallel_sleep.py); comments below) does not
-show the timings drift.
+trigger any disk activity but does show the timings drift.

 I have tested using the `multiprocessing` library via its `Pool.map()` and
 the starting methods `'fork'`, `'forkserver'` or `'spawn'` as well as the